-After explaining the chapter, let the students do the course book exercises given on Pages 31 and 32 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 31 to 33 of the main course book as Exercise.

-In Creative Assignment, activities like Hands-On and In The Lab given on Page 32 of the main course book will enhance the ability of the students and serve as a Critical Thinking and Technology Literacy activity.
+In Creative Assignment, activities like In the Lab given on Page 33 of the main course book will enhance the ability of the students and serve as a Technology Literacy activity.